Katina Paxinou

 Katina Paxinou (Κατίνα Παξινού; 17 December 1900– 22 February 1973) was a Greek film and stage actress.

 She started her stage career in Greece in 1928 and was one of the founding members of the National Theatre of Greece in 1932.
 The outbreak of World War II found her in the United Kingdom and she later moved to the United States, where she made her film debut in For Whom the Bell Tolls (1943) and won the Academy Award for Best Supporting Actress and the Golden Globe Award for Best Supporting Actress.
-She appeared in a few more Hollywood films, before returning to Greece in the early 1950s.
-She became a naturalized citizen of the United States in 1951.
-She then focused on her stage career and appeared in a number of European films including Rocco and His Brothers (1960).
+She became a naturalized citizen of the United States in 1951, but returned to Greece the following year, where she focused on her stage career and appeared in a number of European films including Rocco and His Brothers (1960).

 Early life

 Paxinou was born Ekaterini Konstantopoulou in 1900, the daughter of Vassilis Konstantopoulos and Eleni Malandrinou.
 She trained as an opera singer at the Conservatoire de Musique de Genève and later in Berlin and Vienna.
 According to her biography in a 1942 Playbill, Paxinou's family disowned her after she decided to seek a permanent stage career.